progdisc/rules/README.md

 ## Too Long; Didn't Read

 - Be nice.
 Be mature.
 Follow the law.
 Listen to the mods.
-Ask your question directly (*don't ask to ask*) and don't post across multiple channels or ask people for programming help in DMs.
+Ask your question directly (*don't ask to ask*) and don't post across multiple channels.
+Don't ask people for programming help in DMs.
 - For more information, visit <https://progdisc.club>

 ## Rules

-1. Follow the Discord service guidelines: <https://discordapp.com/guidelines>
+1. Follow the Discord service guidelines: <https://discord.com/guidelines>

 2. This is a welcoming community.
 All forms of abuse, belittlement, and rudeness are strictly forbidden.
 This includes unsubstantiated